Ingvord/tango-v10-design-doc/docs/index.md

 ![](images/Tango_schema_3.png)

-So talking about improvements and refactoring we would consider _only_ what is marked as "Core library".
+So talking about improvements and refactoring in this document we consider _only_ what is marked as "Core library".